-Facial recognition will also be used more than ever to accelerate check-in but it has some limitations.
-Indeed, the data protection regulation will make it complicated in some areas of the world.
+Facial recognition will also be used more than before in order to accelerate check-in but it has some limitation.
+Indeed, the data regulation will make it complicate in some areas of the world.
 For enhancing guest experience during check-in, MYRA is a safe choice.

 2. Social media

-Social media will be more relevant for branding and awareness, but also as triggers for direct bookings.
-In a very competitive world, it is crucial to stand out and offer a unique social media presence.
+Social media will be more important for branding and awareness, but also as triggers for direct bookings.
+In our very competitive world, it is crucial to stand out and offer a unique social media presence.

 Hotels can also implement very simple measures to make more noise on social media as, for example, creating few Instagram scenes or a specific hashtag for a giveaway.

-This is also important to have a team that spends time to answer questions and reviews online to ensure a good reputation and to be social with the users.
-This is a great way to convince them to book with you and nobody else.
+This is also important to have a team that spends time to answer questions and reviews online to ensure a good reputation and to be social with the users, a great way to convince them to book with you and nobody else.

 3. Experiences for the guests

-This is not new: guests want to live experiences.
-Every year this trend gets stronger.
-Niche hotels have understood it for a long time and offer special stays, like retreats.
+This is not new: guests want to live an experience.
+Every year this trend is getting stronger.
+Niche hotels have understood this trend for a long time and offer special stays, like retreats.
 This is important to start the experience before the guests’ arrival so work on your website and social media.

 Guests are also into local experiences.
 They don’t want to see a place anymore.
 They want to live it.
 And they want it authentic.
 So bring the best of your close environment into your hotel.

 Gastronomy is an amazing way to make your guests discovering the local culture.
-If you don’t offer meals at your hotel, you can let them some specialties as a welcome present.
+If you don’t offer meals at your hotel, you can let them some specialities as a welcome present.